assemblerflow/flowcraft/docs/getting_started/overview.rst

 allows them to be freely connected as long as they respect some basic rules, such as the input type of a component must match with the output type of the preceding component.
-In this way, nextflow processes can be written only once, and assemblerflow can used them freely to create any number of pipeline variations, handling the linking and forking of channels automatically.
+In this way, nextflow processes can be written only once, and assemblerflow is the magic glue that connects them, handling the linking and forking of channels automatically.
 Moreover, each component is associated with a docker image, which means that there is no need to install any dependencies at all and all software runs on a transparent and reliable box.
 To illustrate:

 - A linear genome assembly pipeline can be easily built using assemblerflow with the following pipeline string::